SurajTaradale/Javascript-Question-answers/README.md

     <tr>
 		<td>1</td>
 		<td>Number</td>
-		<td>In number data type used to store the numaric values it can be integer or floating number</td>
+		<td>number data type used to store the numaric values, it can be integer or floating point number</td>
 		<td>var a = 10;<br/>var b =10.5;</td>
 	</tr>
     <tr>